adwaitgondhalekar/Retrieval-Chatbot/README.md

 <BR><BR><BR>

-- ChatterBot is a Casual Conversational Chatbot which is developed using the Retrieval Based Approach of making Chatbots.Here what we have implemented is a Chatbot which will mimic human like casual conversation.
+- ChatterBot is a Casual Conversational Chatbot which is developed following the Retrieval Based Approach of making Chatbots & Natural Language Processing.Here what we have implemented is a Chatbot which will mimic human like casual conversation.

 - For this we have used our own intents.json file which contains various intents/situations/scenarios.